You’re Not “Just a Mom”: Navigating the Identity Shift of Motherhood - Baby Chick

 • I don’t even recognize my relationship with my partner anymore.

 After you have a child, your relationship with your partner completely changes.
 I remember feeling like my husband and I were just roommates, passing like ships in the night.
-We didn’t have meaningful conversations because I just wanted to close my eyes any time I had a moment to myself.
+We didn’t have meaningful conversations because I just wanted to close my eyes whenever I had a moment to myself.
 And when I wasn’t sleeping, our baby was my only priority.
 My partner’s needs very much took a backseat.
-I would be lying if I said it wasn’t a point of contention in our household.
-But over time, things have gone back to a new normal in which we are both comfortable.
+It became a point of tension in our household.
+But over time, things have returned to a new normal that we both find comfortable.
 You must keep an open line of communication with your partner, and the new normal is absolutely within reach.

 • I used to have a social life.